 Eligibility for Admission:

-8 [Reservation for SC, ST & OBC applicable as per rule]
+8 (eight) [Reservation for SC, ST & OBC candidates as per Govt. rules]

 West Bengal University of Health Sciences (WBUHS).